Nova has originated from the work of the church in low-income communities and is still working closely with the church.

 “Chics is an empowering tool for my congregation.
 When I came here, I did not know the dynamics of the community.
 As time went on I became aware of the huge needs of the people but I did not know how to address it.
-This congregation has many posts, some more than an hour away on bad roads, and on Sundays I have to visit them.
+This congregation has many posts, some more than an hour away on bad roads, and on Sundays I have to visit them so that I do not see church members regularly.
 We have the Sunday School but you find a child of 9, 10, 11 years old walking around in the street during the week, in school time.
 You have to ask why, the child has parents but some are ignorant.
 Ignorance is not intentional, it is part of their life, with hopelessness.

 “So we started Amogelang.
 Chics came in with Amogelang.
 It helped us to talk to the parents, about needs.
 There are short term needs such as food and clothes, but there are long term needs such as education.
 Through Chics we network with parents, we can talk about needs in concrete ways.
 Chics helped us with that, we could not do it without Chics.
 Parents dump their children at the Sunday School, they feel it is not their responsibility, but Chics helped us to involve the parents again.

 “Even the Chics volunteers have developed a lot by being involved.
 Even myself, I was not aware of the concrete needs as set out by Chics.
 You can preach a very good sermon, but people have needs, concrete needs, and how do you address that?
 That is a challenge, and Chics gives an answer to that question.